wgsl-tooling-wg/wesl-spec/README.md

 we can iterate quickly on experimental WGSL features for projects to use.

-Stabilized features will be grouped in periodic releases with backwards compatibilty.
-The aim is to help nurture an ecosystem of wgsl libraries.
+Stabilized features will be grouped in periodic releases with backwards compatibilty with the aim of nurturing an ecosystem of wgsl libraries.

 ## Filename extension

 Source files containing
-the community variant of wgsl-enhanced files should have the `.wesl` extension to distingusih them from vanilla W3C WGSL.
+the community variant of wgsl-enhanced files should have the `.wesl` extension to distinguish them from vanilla W3C WGSL.

 ## WGSL Enhancements Roadmap